jhumelsine/jhumelsine.github.io/_posts/2024-03-19-interpreter-design-pattern-dsls.md

 # Rational Number Evaluator Use Case
 I will feature a Use Case Domain and DSL as I progress through these Interpreter blog entries.

-I previously stated that Mathematical Systems are Domains, and I’m going to stay with mathematical systems.
+I previously stated that Mathematical Systems are Domains.
 My Domain will be Rational Numbers and the DSL will be a Rational Number Evaluator.
 I’m committing to this before doing any design or implementation, so the road could get a bit rocky in subsequent blogs.

 Most programming languages support integers and floats.
 I don’t know of any popular programming languages that support rational numbers.
 Recall that a rational number is a number that can be represented as the ratio of two integers, i.e., a fraction.